wangby511/System-Design-Architecture-and-Infra/design-common.md

 ## Delivery Protocols

+### Long Polling

-**Long Polling** - Long polling is technique where the server elects to hold a client connection open for as long as possible, delivering a response only after data becomes available or timeout threshold has been reached.
+Long polling is technique where the server elects to hold a client connection open for as long as possible, delivering a response only after data becomes available or timeout threshold has been reached.
 Therefore, Long Polling is **Half-Duplex** meaning that a new request-response cycle is required each time the client wants to communicate something to the server.
 However, it is more resource intensive and can come with a latency overhead.
 Also reliable message ordering can be an issue.

+### WebSocket

-**WebSocket** - A WebSocket connection is a thin transport layer built on top of a device’s TCP/IP stack.
-Suitable for bi-directional real-time communication. **Full-duplex** asynchronous messaging is supported so that both the client and the server can stream messages to each other independently.
+WebSocket provides **Full duplex communication** channels over a single TCP connection. **Full-duplex** asynchronous messaging is supported so that both the client and the server can stream messages to each other independently.
+If the WebSocket handshake is established successfully, then the server and client can exchange data in both directions at any time.
+This two-way (bi-directional) ongoing conversation can take place between a client and a server.
 However, WebSockets don’t automatically recover when connections are terminated.

 How many WebSocket connection can a server handle? - By default, a single server can handle 65,536 socket connections just because it's the max number of TCP ports available.
 But the actual limit is often more like 20k.

 Use case: If the communication from the client is at a higher throughput, WebSocket may be a better option.
 If the communication can be driven by both client and server, WebSocket is the way to go.
 If the communication is always client-driven, WebSocket is not needed.
 Although here comes the tradeoff between cost and performance.
 E.g. It is optimized for high-frequency communication like chat App.

+### Server-Sent Events(SSE)

-**Server-Sent Events(SSE)** - Server-Sent Events are a one-way communication channel where events flow from server to client only.
+Server-Sent Events are a one-way communication channel where events flow from server to client only.
 Server-Sent Events allows browser clients to receive a stream of events from a server over an HTTP connection without polling.

+Steps:

+1) Client requests data from a server using regular HTTP.

+2) The requested webpage opens a connection to the server.

+3) The server sends the data to the client whenever there’s new information available.

+SSEs are best when we need real-time traffic from the server to the client or if the server is generating data in a loop and will be sending multiple events to the client.

 ## Process vs Thread